S (set theory): Primitive notions

-Bxr is read as "set x is formed before stage r".
+$Bxr$ is read as "set $x$ is formed before stage $r$".

 Identity, denoted by infix '=', does not play the role in S it plays in other set theories, and Boolos does not make fully explicit whether the background logic includes identity.
 S has no axiom of extensionality and identity is absent from the other S axioms.
 Identity does appear in the axiom schema distinguishing S+ from S, and in the derivation in S of the pairing, null set, and infinity axioms of Z.

 Axioms

-The symbolic axioms shown below are from Boolos (1998: 91), and govern how sets and stages behave and interact.
+The symbolic axioms shown below govern how sets and stages behave and interact.
 The natural language versions of the axioms are intended to aid the intuition.

 The axioms come in two groups of three.
 The first group consists of axioms pertaining solely to stages and the stage-stage relation ‘<’.